Connecticut Narcotics Possession Lawyer

 Possession of Narcotics With Intent to Sell Charges

-The penalties under 21a-277(a) for felony possession of narcotics and hallucinogens with intent to sell in Connecticut are severe—up to 15 years in jail and $50,000 fine for a first offense; 30 years in jail and $100,000 for a second conviction, and additional 30 year terms and $250,000 fines for additional convictions.
+The penalties under 21a-277(a) for felony possession of narcotics and hallucinogens with intent to sell in Connecticut are severe— the jail sentence for possession of drugs is up to 15 years in jail and $50,000 fine for a first offense; 30 years in jail and $100,000 for a second conviction, and additional 30 year terms and $250,000 fines for additional convictions.
 The penalties under 21a-277(b) for felony possession of intent to sell any other narcotics are slightly less harsh, calling for up to 7 years in jail and $25,000 for a first offense, and a maximum 15 years prison and $100,000 fine for subsequent convictions.

 Connecticut Drug and Narcotics Possession and Sale by a Non-Drug-Dependent Person